 Goals and expectations are a great motivator and a way to increase teamwork.

-When you are a manager, you become responsible for your entire team’s failure or success.
+When you become a first-time manager, you’re responsible for your entire team’s failure or success.
 You need to be focused on what you can do to help each member of your team be successful in his or her role.

 Show that you are team-oriented by making time for team members, asking them how you can help, using words like “we” instead of “me,” and not taking credit for other people’s work.
 Additionally, show that you care about each person’s success and the success of the team as a whole.